 Hendon School is a single convertor academy and a company limited by guarantee.
 The company was incorporated on 7 October 2011.
 As an academy, Hendon School is responsible for its own governance and management.
 The Academy is the employer of its staff, owns the building assets on its main site and retains responsibility for its own admission arrangements, working in conjunction with the Local Authority on this.
 Funding comes primarily from the Education Funding Agency (an agency of the Department for Education) and also from the Local Authority (Barnet).

-Hendon School has up to twenty members; three founder members and up to seventeen other members appointed by the members or elected by the parent body.
+Hendon School has up to twenty members; one founder member and up to nineteen other members appointed by the members or elected by the parent body.